cybershoe/devday-mongo101-labs/docs/lab1/lab1-1.md

 ![Image of the contents of the connection string file](images/connection-string-file.png)

+  > [!NOTE]
-> 👆 **Note**: Keep this string handy.
+  > Keep this string handy.
 It's for your own personal MongoDB Atlas
   > lab cluster, and you will be using it during the rest of the labs.